Skip to main content

 Larissa Benjamin

-Larissa Benjamin is a second year DrPH student.
+Larissa Benjamin is a third year DrPH student.
 Larissa was born in Detroit, MI to parents from divergent socioeconomic and racial backgrounds who were brought together by their shared commitment to fighting social inequality.
-Larissa earned a BS in Evolutionary Anthropology and English at University of Michigan and went on to work in health and science communications for 5 years at American Association for the Advancement of Science (AAAS) in Washington, DC.
-She completed her Masters in Public Health at UC Berkeley in Health and Social Behavior with a specialty in multicultural health as a Kaiser Permanente Public Health Scholar.
-For the 3 years, she worked as a staff Project Policy Analyst at UC Berkeley School of Public Health on health equity-centered research projects (PIs Herd and Mujahid) ranging from managing PLACE (a social epidemiology research group under PI Mujahid), COVID-19 vaccine hesitancy, police violence, and cardiovascular health disparities in a newly NHLBI-funded rural cohort study in the Southeastern US.
-Larissa’s research explores the political economy and structural drivers of cardiovascular health inequities in this region.
+Larissa holds a BS in Evolutionary Anthropology and English from University of Michigan, and an MPH from UC Berkeley in Health and Social Behavior with a specialty in multicultural health.
+She is a proud former Kaiser Permanente Public Health Scholar, and a current APHA KP Community Health Scholar and Perez Research Fellow.
+She has 5 years of work experience in health and science communications, and 3 years of experience as a Project Policy Analyst at UC Berkeley School of Public Health on health equity-centered projects (PIs Herd and Mujahid).
+She is a Graduate Student Researcher with Dr. Mujahid’s social epidemiology group PLACE and works on the Social Determinants Core (PI Mujahid) of the newly NHLBI-funded RURAL cohort study in the Southeastern US.
+Larissa’s dissertation research uses mixed methods to explore how historical and structural factors drive neighborhood-level exposures to cardiovascular risk in rural communities in this region.

 Ravneet Gill

 Ravneet holds a Bachelor’s degree in Biology and a Master’s in Public Health.
-Her professional experience includes over seven years of post-graduate work experience in the managed care industry, leading cancer prevention programs.
+Her professional experience includes over seven years of post-graduate work experience in the managed care industry, leading cancer prevention programs for Medicaid, Medicare, and Dual-Eligible beneficiaries.

 Ravneet loves traveling, visiting museums, and trying different cuisines from around the world.
 She loves to cook, write, hike, and spend time with family and friends.